 $250

-The REI Co-op Magma Trail Quilt 30 is the featherweight of our test group, and at 16 ounces it challenges the assumption that quilts are only for weight-conscious thru-hikers.
+The REI Co-op Magma Trail Quilt 30 is the featherweight of this roundup, and at 16 ounces it challenges the assumption that quilts are only for weight-conscious thru-hikers.
 This is a quilt for anyone who camps in temperatures above freezing and wants the smallest, lightest sleep system available from a major retailer.
-The 850-fill-power down punches well above the 30F rating in calm conditions — testers slept comfortably at 28F with a warm base layer — while packing to a mere 4 liters that disappears inside your pack.
+The 850-fill-power down punches well above the 30F rating in calm conditions — owners report comfortable sleep at 28F with a warm base layer — while packing to a mere 4 liters that disappears inside your pack.

 REI designed the Magma Trail Quilt with a dual attachment system that uses both snaps and straps.
 The snaps along the edges create a partial enclosure for cooler nights, while the straps secure the quilt to your pad.
-The system is straightforward enough that first-time quilt users figured it out in under five minutes during our testing.
+The system is straightforward enough that first-time quilt users, by their own accounts, figure it out in under five minutes.
 The 30F rating makes this a three-season quilt in warm climates and a summer quilt in the mountains.
-Do not take this into conditions below 25F expecting to be comfortable — the limited fill weight means there is less margin for error than warmer-rated quilts.
+Do not take this into conditions below 25F expecting to be comfortable, the limited fill weight means there is less margin for error than warmer-rated quilts.

 The Magma Trail Quilt benefits from REI's member dividend and generous return policy, which means you effectively pay less than the sticker price as a member and can return it within a year if it does not work for you.
 This policy reduces the risk of trying quilts for the first time.
 The shell fabric balances weight and durability reasonably well for a sub-one-pound quilt, though it is not as rugged as heavier options.
 Store it uncompressed in the included cotton storage bag to maintain down loft between trips.